-Finding out you have cancer is undoubtedly difficult news to hear and accept.
-Finding out that you will also require an ostomy can be devastating as well.
-For many, the notion of living with a bag on their stomach is a lot to bear, but it may be the best option when the location and size of the tumor prevents simply cutting out the tumor and reattaching the parts of the colon.
+Finding out you have cancer is difficult news to hear and accept.
+Finding out that you will also require an ostomy can be troubling as well.
+For many, the notion of living with a bag on their abdomen is a lot to bear, but it may be the best option when the location and size of the tumor prevents simply cutting out the tumor and reattaching the parts of the colon.

 Finding out about the ostomy